Robert Chipman: RAAF career

 Chipman subsequently served as Director General Capability Planning – Air Force and, on promotion to air vice-marshal, was posted to Belgium in 2019 as Australian Military Representative to NATO and the European Union.
 In the Queen's Birthday Honours that year, he was appointed a Member of the Order of Australia for his "exceptional service ... in coalition air operations, air combat capability preparedness, and strategic capability development and sustainment."
 Chipman returned to Australia in 2021 as Head Military Strategic Commitments, with responsibility for the strategic management and situational awareness of ADF commitments.

 In June 2022, the Deputy Prime Minister and Minister for Defence, Richard Marles, announced that Chipman would be appointed as the next Chief of Air Force.
 Chipman succeeded Air Marshal Mel Hupfeld in the role on 1 July.
+Chipman was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service in responsible positions as Australia’s Military Representative to the North Atlantic Treaty Organisation; and as Head of Military Strategic Commitments Branch".
+In April, Marles announced that Chipman would be appointed Vice Chief of the Defence Force from July 2024.
+Chipman was awarded Malaysia's Knight Grand Cross of the Order of Military Service in May, Indonesia's Air Force Meritorious Service Star, First Class in June and, on 3 July, was succeeded by Air Marshal Stephen Chappell as Chief of Air Force.

+In October 2024, Chipman was presented with the Singaporean Meritorious Service Medal (Military) by Singapore's Minister for Defence, Ng Eng Hen.

 Personal life

 Chipman is married to Alyce and has four children.
-His father, Doug Chipman, is a retired RAAF air commodore and the mayor of the City of Clarence in Tasmania.
+He enjoys reading, running, and playing AFL.
+His father, Doug Chipman, is a retired RAAF air commodore and the former mayor of the City of Clarence in Tasmania.